-Classic film is a passion of mine that was strong when I was little, but remained hidden until 2013.
+Classic film is a passion of mine that I believe was always embedded in me- but took time to discover, as remained “hidden” until 2013.

-It wasn’t long after that, that Judy Garland became my first idol.
-I will admit, the day I learned that she was long dead was a major shock to me, and as a six year old, I didn’t understand how someone so good could die from something so bad.
+It wasn’t long before Judy Garland became my first idol.
+I will admit, the day I learned she was long dead was a major shock to me, and as a six year old, I didn’t understand how someone so good could die from something so bad.
 It hit hard.

-After The Wizard of Oz, my second encounter with classic film didn’t come until 2005 with the 1968 original version of Yours Mine and Ours.
-I distinctly recall asking my Mom if Henry Fonda was still alive- she said no- and I just remember thinking “that’s too bad” (Nowadays- Yes I’m EXTREMELY FOND OF FONDA).
+After The Wizard of Oz, my second encounter with classic film didn’t come until 2005 with 1968’s Yours Mine and Ours.
+I distinctly recall asking my Mom if Henry Fonda was still alive- she said no- and I just remember thinking “that’s too bad” (Nowadays- I can look back and say Hank Fonda was one of my first screen crushes without knowing it).
 I then asked if Lucille Ball was still alive- the answer was still no- and I was shocked.

 Fast forwarding to the fourth grade (which for me, was 2006), a required writing assignment was to write a letter to a famous person.
-While many of my peers wrote to people such as the then President Bush, Hilary Duff, or their favorite sports star, I wrote to Julie Andrews.
-She did send back to me a few months later- and I got her autograph
+While many of my peers wrote to people such as then-President Bush, Hilary Duff, or their favorite sports star, I wrote to Julie Andrews.
+She did send back to me a few months later- and I got her autograph.

-My real passion for classic film however, remained dormant until Summer 2013- June 2013 to be exact.
+Then finally in June 2013 the dormant passion made itself known!
 The Duchess of Cambridge was on maternity leave and I was so bored because she wasn’t making any public appearances!
 I then took an interest to Grace Kelly (as she’s a princess and a movie star!!) and I watched Rear Window, and it just went from there.
 I’m always discovering new films to see and I’m having fun learning and watching.
 I now proudly #TCMParty!

 After watching films for about 2 years in 2015, I wanted to be more connected, so I started a tumblr, which then lead to a side tumblr just for classic film and now in 2016 I have a website.
 I can’t wait to discover more and learn from my fellow classic film fans!